YacineKhamis/salpicon/README.md

 # salpicon
-Salpicon is a generic dashboard application
+Salpicon is a generic dashboard application designed to provide charts and figures from JSON files.

+This tool is intended to be used for both MONARC and MISP applications